 As a general rule, South Carolina fireworks laws are pretty loose, especially compared to the stricter regulations of its neighbor North Carolina.
 In fact, almost all consumer-grade fireworks are legal in the state.

-However, you must be 16 years old to purchase any fireworks in South Carolina and they cannot be sold from a tent, canopy, malleable structure, or automobile, but should be sold from a licensed and registered fireworks stand or store instead.
+However, you must be 16 years old to purchase any fireworks in South Carolina.
+They cannot be sold from a tent, canopy, malleable structure, or automobile, but should be purchased from a licensed and registered fireworks stand or store instead.

-Additionally, if you plan to put on larger, professional fireworks shows in South Carolina, you will need to apply to the State Fire Marshal at least 15 working days before the show.
-There is an insurance requirement, and you can find out more information on the official website.
+If you plan to put on larger, professional fireworks shows in South Carolina, you will need to apply to the State Fire Marshal at least 15 working days before the show.
+There is an insurance requirement, and you can find out more information on the official state website.

 Legal and Illegal Fireworks in South Carolina